Xilinx/gen-machine-conf/docs/options.rst

 -g {full,dfx}, --gen-pl-overlay {full,dfx}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This option would be used to invocation of the Lopper tool for generating programmable logic (PL)
+This option is used to invoke the Lopper tool for generating programmable logic (PL)
 overlays in device tree source (DTS) files as part of the machine configuration process.
 Generate overlay files or configuration fragments that can be used to program or manage the
 FPGA portion during boot or runtime.